 Clinical trials are an important aspect of the work that Oncologists and Surgeons perform on a daily basis.
 Quite often the research involves testing out new drug treatments either used on their own or used with more established drug treatments or radiotherapy in patients with oesophageal and gastric cancer.
-This is vital work if we are to improve the number of patients being cured of their cancer or living longer with it.
+This is vital work if clinicians are to improve the number of patients being cured of their cancer or living longer with it.
 The research is often combined with having surgery for cancer.

 For information explaining about clinical trials in more detail click here.